sphinxlab/toulbar2/docs/README.md

   of toulbar2.

-- Documentation replacing the previous .html pages of **'toulbar2/web'** folder and also most of the **'doc'** folder (a).
+- Documentation replacing the previous .html pages of **'toulbar2/web'** folder and also most of the **'doc'** folder *(a)*.

-- Documentation **using files of some other folders**, such as 'toulbar2/web', 'toulbar2/misc/doc' (a).
+- Documentation **using files of some other folders**, such as 'toulbar2/web', 'toulbar2/misc/doc' *(a)*.

-(a) *The 'doc' folder does not exist anymore : most of the documentation previously into 'doc' folder has been rewritten into 'docs' as .rst pages, and remaining 'doc' content now into 'misc/doc'*.

-- Documentation also containing generated (by Doxygen+Breathe) documentation of toulbar2 python code (toulbar2/pytoulbar2) and of toulbar2 C++ code (toulbar2/src).
+- Documentation also containing generated (by Doxygen+Breathe) documentation of toulbar2 python code and of toulbar2 C++ code.

 - Generated : .html pages and .pdf files.

 - Documentation **hosted on GitHub Pages**, built with **GitHub free CI/CD tool** ; with a **redirection** of current toulbar2 site to those GitHub Pages.

+*(a) The 'doc' folder does not exist anymore : most of the documentation previously into 'doc' folder has been rewritten into 'docs' as .rst pages, and remaining 'doc' content now into 'misc/doc'*.

 ## Creation